Preparations

 Locate the key that will be used as the secret in the connection to Microsoft Azure.
 The value is used when configuring the connector.

-In Microsoft Azure portal, navigate to the app you created in Step 1
+1. In the Microsoft Azure portal, navigate to the app you created in Step 1

 Note